sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 Only when you're content that the compass reads correctly for all throttle settings and directions should you progress to more advanced navigation feature (way points, return to home).
 The majority of navigation failures are due to poorly performing compasses.

 ## Getting started with Ublox GPS
-- Physically connect your GPS to your FC using UART or softserial.
+- Physically connect your GPS to your FC using UART (preferred) or softserial (not recommended).
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC
-- Activate GPS in the ports tab in cleanflight/iNav configurator and set it to 57600 using UART or 19200 using softserial (on your chosen port)
+- Activate GPS in the ports tab in INAV configurator and set it to 57600 or 115200 using UART or 19200 using softserial (on your chosen port)
 - Activate GPS in the configuration tab, set it to ublox.

 - Using external compass: